Trade war with China: What you need to know

 U.S. farmers, too, stand to lose their biggest trading partner.
 The U.S. is the second-largest supplier of soybeans to China, after Brazil, and soybean farmers last year sent $14 billion worth of the crop to China.
 Soybean prices fell to their lowest level in two years on Wednesday after China's list came out, Bloomberg reported.

-One industry that was spared is apparel.
-Nearly all clothing sold in the U.S. — 97 percent— is imported, and China is the top import partner by far, responsible for 41 percent of U.S. imports.
+One industry that was spared in the first round is apparel.
+Nearly all clothing sold in the U.S. -- 97 percent -- is imported, and China is the top import partner by far, responsible for 41 percent of U.S. imports.
 Industry groups had lobbied hard against the tariffs, pointing out that imports of clothing are already heavily taxed at the border.

 "We pay the highest tariffs on average of any product," Steve Lamar, executive vice president of the American Apparel and Footwear Association, told CBS MoneyWatch last week.
 "We represent 6 percent of the imports but account for 51 percent of the tariffs."